 IAT data.
 Data was taken the Attitudes, Identity and Individual Differences (AIID) dataset: a large, multivariate, planned missing data study on implicit and explicit attitudes within many different domains designed for reuse.
 See the AIID dataset documentation for the design of the study, all data, code, and materials (Hussey et al., 2019).
 The AIID dataset was suitable for the current research question because, like the IRAP dataset, it included data from a large number of different attitude domains (95 in total, including race, religion, social groups, celebrities, politicians, political parties, and brand preferences).
 Inclusion criteria were self-reported fluent English, complete trial-level IAT data, and use of an evaluative IAT.
 Exclusion criteria were performance-based accuracy and latency exclusions often employed in IAT studies (specifically those used in Nosek et al., 2007).
 These exclusion criteria are relatively strict, and recent research has suggested they may be conservative (Greenwald et al., 2022).
 However, the full AIID dataset is over 230,000 participants.
 This represented an overabundance of data for the current research question, especially given that bootstrapping confidence intervals on individual participants’ D scores is relatively computationally intensive.
-Therefore a subset of 100 participants per attitude domain after exclusions were randomly sampled from the full public dataset, to make 9500 participants total.
+Therefore a subset of 100 participants per attitude domain after exclusions was randomly sampled from the full public dataset, to make 9500 participants total.
 This allowed us to employ the previously mentioned conservative exclusion criteria in order to ensure high data quality.
 Code to reproduce this random sampling is available in the supplementary materials.

 Participants